adaszko/chbuf.vim/README.md

 Status
 ======

-Works, but wouldn't recommend using it yet.
+Works, requires some more work to make it really handy.

 Installation